michaelnaps/kman/readme.md

 ### **Koopman Operator Notes**

 This repository serves as the testing ground for my research being performed at Boston University with the intent of being published.
-This readme currently discusses noteworthy models being evaluated theoretically before being tested with the Koopman control equation (KCE) formulation.
+This readme currently discusses noteworthy models being evaluated and the results of their tests with the Koopman control equation (KCE) formulation.
 It also serves as a testing ground for my ideas on gradient flow mapping, etc.

 ___